sajoshi25/AUE8230_Spring22_SiddharthJoshi/README.md

 - This repository focuses on the all programming assignments done in ROS with turtlesim, turtlebot, gazebo and rviz
 - All the scripts necessary to perform the tasks are added to this repository
-- In coming weeks the repositiry will be filled with more interesting stuff that can be acheived using ROS
+- In coming weeks the repository will be filled with more interesting stuff that can be acheived using ROS
 <br />
 <br />
 <p align="center">